Konrad Krauss

-Konrad Krauss is a German actor and well known for his role as family patriarch Arno Brandner on the soap opera Verbotene Liebe (Forbidden Love).
+Konrad Krauss (born 30 May 1938) is a German actor, known for his role as family patriarch Arno Brandner on the soap opera Verbotene Liebe (Forbidden Love).

 Krauss studied drama and music on the Hochschule für Musik und Theater Hamburg.
-In 1960, he played angel Raphael in a Faust screening.
-Krauss was seen in various plays and had many guest appearances in television.
+In 1960, he played Angel Raphael in a Faust screening.
+Krauss was seen in various plays and had many guest appearances on television.
 His life changed when he joined Verbotene Liebe in 1995.

 In 2006, his friend and actor fellow Uwe Friedrichsen made a guest appearance to give Arno new optimism.